City hosting two free fruit tree giveaway events

 - Limit is one per household

-You will get your choice of Lemon, Grapefruit, Avocado, Lime, Key lime, Satsuma Orange, Pink lemon, Pomegranate, Mango or Fig.
+You will get your choice of lemon, grapefruit, avocado, lime, key lime, satsuma orange, pink lemon, pomegranate, mango or fig.

 2nd Event: